metroid-maniac/SCFW/README.md

 For Home Video Computer Advance, builds require additional work - but after doing so you can rename the binary to:
 - hvca.gba
     * The base.bin file of hvca requires gbafix and an addiontal step:
-        * Like retail games, this emulator tries to increase the ROM speed which supercard is not compatible with, I just disabled that - Metroid Maniac
+        * _"Like retail games, this emulator tries to increase the ROM speed which supercard is not compatible with, I just disabled that"_ - Metroid Maniac

 Once you have those files, transfer these to the scfw folder.
 You should find the ff. within the scfw folder: